Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Create job alert

-As the Manufacturing Engineering Serial Process Engineer, you will play a crucial role in defining and writing assembly work processes, creating specifications for assembly tools, and implementing modifications in production.
-You will be responsible for launching parts and assembly items, providing on-site support, and preparing additional manufacturing engineering work instructions for disruptions or breakdowns.
+As the Manufacturing Engineering Serial Process Engineer, you will be responsible for defining and writing assembly work processes, creating specifications for assembly tools, and implementing modifications in production.
+You will also create and ensure the consistency of manufacturing engineering dossiers with design dossiers, launch parts and assembly items, and provide on-site support.

 • Strong knowledge of assembly systems, machining processes, and/or manual assembly methods